teeaarbee/blog/content/week_24.md

 -	**FITNESS UPDATE**

-This kinda took a weird hit idk why[actually I do its coz of my sleep] 😶
+This kinda took a weird hit in terms of consistency idk why[actually I do its coz of my sleep] 😶 Also the app did not fuction properly tuesday, I ran the usual 3km and its showed only 2km 😤😤

 <img src="https://i.imgur.com/VhF1kM4.png" alt="run 24" style=" max-width: 600px;width: 100%; height: auto; display: block; margin: 10px 0;" >